We know you’re passionate about creating the perfect homemade pizza, and we’re here to share some exciting secrets with

-This mixing should be done with a stand mixer with the dough hook attachment or by hand.
+This mixing should be done with a stand mixer fitted with the dough hook attachment or by hand.
 You may also use a food processor to mix the dough, but try not to use a bread machine, as it will overwork the dough.
 This will form a big dough ball.

-After all the ingredients are incorporated, the pizza dough must stand for at least two to five minutes before adding your oil.
+After all the ingredients are incorporated, the pizza dough must stand for at least two to five minutes before adding olive oil.
 Then the oil is added to the mixture to further the dough’s stretchiness, flexibility, and strength.

 There will be some oil absorption into the dough, but the flour will be fully hydrated.

 Lastly, add sea salt or kosher salt to enhance the flavor of the dough further.

 We sometimes wonder if we as people all come together, would this be a better world?
 What do you think?

 What Type of Oil for Pizza Dough?

-Depending on the type of oil that you put onto the dough, it will enhance the flavor and give pizza dough a chewiness level that some recipes call for.
+Depending on the type of olive oil you put into the dough, it will enhance the flavor and give pizza dough a chewiness level that some recipes call for.

 Which Oil for Pizza Dough?

 There are many different types of oil that you can use for pizza dough recipes.
-Each type of oil will directly impact the flavor and recipe of that pizza you’re making.
+Each type of oil will directly impact the flavor and recipe of your pizza.

-Most recipes call for olive oil; others may call for extra virgin olive oil.
-However, if you are looking for something less prevalent, vegetable oil would be your choice of oil.
+Most recipes call for olive oil; others may add extra virgin olive oil.
+However, vegetable oil would be your choice if you want something less prevalent.

 You can also use other oils for added flavor enhancement.
 For example, you can use avocado oil, coconut oil, sunflower oil, and sesame oil, and if our watching out for your cholesterol, you can use canola oil.

-Oil is an overall barrier to holding in flavors that form within the dough itself.
+Oil is an overall barrier to holding in flavors within the dough.
 It also helps prevent other flavors from getting into the dough.

-Your homemade dough should have a particular flavor aside from the topping you put on it.
+Your homemade dough should have a particular flavor besides the topping you put on it.

-Some pizza chefs might add sesame oil or peanut oil for personal touches to a signature recipe.
+Some pizza chefs might add sesame or peanut oil to a signature recipe for personal touches.